radiodan-archive/deploy/README.md

    Set to only send commit events.
 Don't forget to use the secret key!
 3. Add the repo name to `whitelist.json`, otherwise the server will not accept the webhook request.

+## Optional Steps

+* You can add bespoke versions of npm modules as tarballs in `precompiled-npm`.
+  Any matched modules in `optionalDependencies` or `dependencies` will use this tarball instead of fetching from npm.